 “We are capable of progressing until we reach the fulness God has promised.
 Now I will say what I received in vision, which was just as clear as the sun ever shone.
 The knowledge that was communicated to me I embraced in this couplet: ‘As man now is, God once was.
 As God now is, man may be.’ . . .
 It was preached a few years after that; at least, the Prophet Joseph taught this idea to the Twelve Apostles . . . .
 (Lorenzo Snow, Deseret Semi-Weekly News, Oct.
 30, 1894, 1.)”
 (The Teachings of Lorenzo Snow, p.
 2 Bold in original.
 Ellipsis mine).

 “Now, we are the sons and daughters of God.
-He has begotten us as His own image.
+He has begotten us nm His own image.
 He has given us faculties and powers that are capable of enlargement until His fulness is reached which He has promised–until we shall sit upon thrones, governing and controlling our posterity from eternity to eternity, and increasing eternally . . .
 (Lorenzo Snow, Deseret Semi-Weekly News, Oct.
 30, 1894, 1.)”
 (The Teachings of Lorenzo Snow, p.
-3. Bold in original).
+3).

 “Man can possess the same glory as God.
 Through a continued course of progression our Heavenly Father has received exaltation and glory, and he points us out the same path and, inasmuch as he is clothed with power, authority, and glory, he says, ‘walk ye up and come in possession of the same glory and happiness that I possess.’ . . .
 (Deseret News, Oct.
 21, 1857, 259.)”
 (Lorenzo Snow, The Teachings of Lorenzo Snow, p.
 5. Bold in original.
 Ellipsis mine).